Black History Month is here and we’re proud to support Black-owned businesses and entrepreneurs in February and year-round.

 These links include information on Black-owned businesses as well as how to find restaurants, shops and more in your area.

-- Black Business is Beautiful: Black Business is Beautiful is a local pop-up market that features Black, Indigenous and People of Color (BIPOC) businesses in an attempt to close the racial wealth gap.
-The market takes place right outside of the Lab brewery Off Site Link at 767 North Eustis Street in St. Paul and is up and running every second Saturday of the month.
+3. Black Business is Beautiful: Black Business is Beautiful is a local pop-up market that features Black, Indigenous and People of Color (BIPOC) businesses in an attempt to close the racial wealth gap.
+The market takes place right outside of the Lab brewery Off Site Link at 767 North Eustis Street in St. Paul and is up and running every second Saturday of the month starting February 10.

-- LOCUS: LOCUS’s mission is to provide connection and resources for the BIPOC community.
+5. LOCUS: LOCUS’s mission is to provide connection and resources for BIPOC community-building.
 They also have a great list of BIPOC-owned business directories.
 Off Site Link

-Local media outlets have put together lists of Black-owned businesses, too.
+Twin Cities media outlets have also put together lists of local Black-owned businesses.
 Check out lists from Kare 11 Off Site Link, The Pioneer Press Off Site Link and Minneapolis St. Paul Magazine Off Site Link.

 The Minnesota Spokesman Recorder Off Site Link also has a Black Business Spotlight Off Site Link, featuring everything from local bakeries to cleaning services.